PolarSPARC

 To test the just downloaded LLM model, execute the following user prompt:

->>> describe a gpu in less than 50 words
+>>> describe a gpu in less than 50 words in json format

 The following should be the typical output: